-6.184.
-6.182.
+- 6.183.
+As hackney carriage and private hire vehicles are generally subject to high use and high mileage, the licensing authority considers it appropriate that all such vehicles should be subject to additional MOT inspection and testing above initial grant, renewal and/or annual MOT requirements. - 6.184.
 To ensure vehicle safety and facilitate maintenance, the licensing authority will therefore require, on condition, licensed hackney carriages and private hire vehicles to be subject to MOT inspection and testing according to the frequencies determined by either the annual or total vehicle mileage limits (whichever greater limit applies) detailed in table 1 below.

-6.185.6.183.
-For these purposes, annual vehicle mileage shall be taken to mean the difference between odometer readings as recorded on the MOT completed at the time of application and the MOT certificate undertaken for the previous
+- 6.185.
+For these purposes, annual vehicle mileage shall be taken to mean the difference between odometer readings as recorded on the MOT completed at the time of application and the MOT certificate undertaken for the previous application (where a vehicle is issued for 6 months, this will be doubled to provide a year of data).
+Where a vehicle was licensed as a brand-new vehicle and therefore not required to have an MOT in accordance with the above policy, the starting mileage will be considered as 0 for the purposes of calculating the number of MOT's required by condition on the subsequent licence. - 6.186.

-- 6.186.6.184.
 Given that it is expected that a 6-month vehicle licence will only be applied for when the vehicle proprietor does not intend to renew the licence on its expiry (e.g. intends to replace the vehicle or leave the trade), in the circumstances where a vehicle falls into the 3 MOT's per year category, and a 6 month licence is applied for, the condition will be applied as for a 1 year licence that the MOT is due 4 months after licensing in accordance with the above.
-However, if the vehicle proprietor chooses to renew the vehicle licence, in accordance with this policy, an MOT will still be required in the 28 days preceding the expiry date of the licence. - 6.187.6.185.
-As mechanical and electrical faults and other issues affecting roadworthiness may occur at any time during the term of a licence (where granted), the licensing authority may require additional inspection, test and MOT checks to be undertaken at any time it is considered necessary in the circumstances. - 6.188.6.186.
+However, if the vehicle proprietor chooses to renew the vehicle licence, in accordance with this policy, an MOT will still be required in the 28 days preceding the expiry date of the licence. - 6.187.
+As mechanical and electrical faults and other issues affecting roadworthiness may occur at any time during the term of a licence (where granted), the licensing authority may require additional inspection, test and MOT checks to be undertaken at any time it is considered necessary in the circumstances.

+- 6.188.
 Recognising that good vehicle maintenance is a factor in ensuring roadworthiness and safety, the licensing authority will, subject to an initial warning on identification of the first concern, increase the number of required MOTs by a factor of one on licence renewal, where there are any indicators of poor vehicle maintenance.
-This may include, but is not limited to - (a) Repeated MOT failures prior to repair and pass (two or more occasions in a rolling 2-year period) and - (b) Where a previous MOT advisory results in current MOT failure - 6.189.6.187.
+This may include, but is not limited to - (a) Repeated MOT failures prior to repair and pass (two or more occasions in a rolling 2-year period) and - (b) Where a previous MOT advisory results in current MOT failure - 6.189.
 Where applied, this policy will apply for the life of the vehicle under licence with the vehicle proprietor concerned.
-Where a vehicle licence is subsequently transferred from one person to another, this policy will not be applied where the incumbent vehicle proprietor has no prior history of poor vehicle maintenance. - 6.190.6.188.
+Where a vehicle licence is subsequently transferred from one person to another, this policy will not be applied where the incumbent vehicle proprietor has no prior history of poor vehicle maintenance. - 6.190.
 Where a vehicle proprietor repeatedly fails to carry out MOTs on time in accordance with licence conditions (two or more occasions in a rolling 2-year period), the licensing authority will, subject to an initial warning the first time it occurs, limit the term and duration of all hackney carriage or private hire vehicle proprietor's licences held by that licence holder in accordance with the MOT frequencies specified in this part.